AngleProtocol/angle-docs/concepts/hedging-agents/faq-ha.md

 ## Can HAs always open new positions with the protocol?

-With Angle, Hedging Agents are here to hedge the protocol against collateral volatility that was brought by users.
-If HAs hedge the total amount of collateral in the protocol, HAs won't be able to open new positions.
+With Angle, Hedging Agents are here to cover the volatility of the collateral that was brought by users.
+If the amount of collateral from users is worth `x` of stablecoins and HAs already cover this amount, then new ones will not be able to enter the protocol.

 To put it in other words, Angle can be seen as a marketplace between stability and volatility seekers.
 If the supply of volatility is fully taken by HAs, then the protocol cannot offer more leveraged positions (and thus more volatility) than what it has already offered.